Neural Bayes posteriors

 Permutation-invariant neural estimators (Sainsbury-Dale, Zammit-Mangion, and Huser 2022, 2024) which lean on deep sets.

-Note that deep sets are a specialisation of the attention architecture which leads us to wonder whether transformers can be trained to do Bayes inference even better.
-Yes.
-Read on.
+Note that deep sets are a specialization of the attention architecture, and that leads us to wonder whether transformers can be trained to do Bayesian inference even better.
+Yes — read on.

 2 Train a transformer to estimate a posterior in-context

-The PFN (Müller et al. 2021) architecture has a lot of popular variants that can be elegantly shown to do Bayes Stuff (Hollmann et al. 2023; Dooley et al. 2023).
+The PFN (Müller et al. 2021) architecture has many popular variants, and we can elegantly show they perform Bayesian inference (Hollmann et al. 2023; Dooley et al. 2023).

 Müller et al. (2021):

 We present Prior-Data Fitted Networks (PFNs).
 PFNs leverage in-context learning in large-scale machine learning techniques to approximate a large set of posteriors.
 The only requirement for PFNs to work is the ability to sample from a prior distribution over supervised learning tasks (or functions).
 Our method restates the objective of posterior approximation as a supervised classification problem with a set-valued input: it repeatedly draws a task (or function) from the prior, draws a set of data points and their labels from it, masks one of the labels and learns to make probabilistic predictions for it based on the set-valued input of the rest of the data points.
-Presented with a set of samples from a new supervised learning task as input, PFNs make probabilistic predictions for arbitrary other data points in a single forward propagation, having learned to approximate Bayesian inference.
-We demonstrate that PFNs can near-perfectly mimic Gaussian processes and also enable efficient Bayesian inference for intractable problems, with over 200-fold speedups in multiple setups compared to current methods.
+When presented with a set of samples from a new supervised learning task, PFNs make probabilistic predictions for arbitrary data points in a single forward pass, because they’ve learned to approximate Bayesian inference.
+We demonstrate that PFNs can nearly perfectly mimic Gaussian processes and enable efficient Bayesian inference for intractable problems, achieving over 200-fold speedups in several setups compared to current methods.

 3 Neural processes